-- 1. Protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; - Attention to scheduling, work intensity, and work compression that impacts resident well-being; - Evaluating workplace safety data and addressing the safety of the residents/fellows and faculty members; - 4.
+- 1. Protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; - 2.
+Attention to scheduling, work intensity, and work compression that impacts resident well-being; - 3.
+Evaluating workplace safety data and addressing the safety of the residents/fellows and faculty members; - 4.
 Policies that encourage optimal resident and faculty member well-being; including residents/fellows must be given an opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours. - 5.
 Educating faculty members and residents/fellows in identification of the symptoms of burnout, depression, and substance abuse, suicidal ideation, or potential for violence, including means to assist those who experience these conditions and education to recognize those symptoms in themselves and how to seek appropriate care. - a.
 The Dean's Council for GME provides mandatory resident education annually.
 As a part of this education, there is a video and learning module on burnout, depression and substance abuse, including resources provided by the Professional Development Office.
 Encourage residents/fellows and faculty members to alert the program director or other designated personnel when they are concerned that another resident, fellow, or faculty member may be displaying signed of burnout, depression, substance abuse, suicidal ideation, or potential for violence; - b.
-Provide access to appropriate tools for self-screening; and, - Resource and self-screening tools are available on the GME Website: https://www.uab.edu/medicine/home/residents-fellows/current/wellness - c.
+Provide access to appropriate tools for self-screening; and, c.
 Provide access to confidential, affordable mental health assessment, counseling, and treatment, including access to urgent and emergent care 24 hours a day, seven days a week.